In this blog post you can read a bit about the European, Nordic, Swedish, and Finnish Packrafting Meetups that I attended.

 We spent the second night nearby Muoronvuori (close to the Valkmusen National Park), a 1km hike from the river.
 There was a fireplace and a heated hut where some of us would dry our clothes during the night where we had temperatures of around -2 ° C.

 The next morning we split the group as some of us had parked the cars in different places.
 So our group paddled on the Kymijoki until we reached a dam where some of us had parked our cars.
 From there, we drove by car to Pernoonkoski near Kotka, where some of us did a bit of white water packrafting.

-The Swedish Packrafting Association organized the first Nordic Packrafting Meetup.
-I have always attended the Swedish packrafting meeting before.
+The Swedish Packrafting Association organized the first Nordic Packrafting Roundup.
+I have attended the Swedish packrafting meeting before.
 Still, since packrafting became more popular in other Nordic countries, the idea arose to have a joint meeting in Finland, Sweden or Norway.

-To get to the Nordic Packrafting Meetup, I took the ferry from Turku to Stockholm and then drove another 5 hours by car until I got to where the meetup took place.
+To get to the Nordic Packrafting Roundup, I took the ferry from Turku to Stockholm and then drove another 5 hours by car until I got to where the meetup took place.

 The “Deliverance Team” put a lot of effort and time into setting up the “Deliverance Saloon”.
 There were heated tepees, and we got hot meals and drinks.

 The meeting location was a good choice as there were quite a few rivers to choose from.
 We split up into groups so that those with less experience paddled together, while those with more experience took a more challenging rapid.